-A Look at How Oregon’s Unemployment Rate Is CalculatedJune 5, 2017 This article examines the technical methods used to compute Oregon’s unemployment rate that is reported by the Oregon Employment Department each month.
-The unemployment rate is produced in cooperation with the U.S. Bureau of Labor Statistics (
+A Look at How Oregon’s Unemployment Rate Is CalculatedAugust 1, 2018 This article examines the technical methods used to compute Oregon’s unemployment rate that is reported by the Oregon Employment Department each month.
+The unemployment rate is produced in cooperation with the U.S. Bureau of Labor Statistics (BLS) in the Local Area Unemployment Statistics (LAUS) program.
+LAUS is a Federal-State cooperative program.
+Each state and the District of Columbia use the same methodology to compute the unemployment rate.

 A variety of statistical and mathematical techniques are involved in calculating Oregon’s unemployment rate each month – survey sampling, time-series modeling, model-based benchmarking, seasonal adjustment, and data smoothing.
 The descriptions of the statistical and mathematical techniques in this article that play a role in producing an unemployment rate each month rest upon deeper statistical and research foundations.